jreiche/bayts/README.md

 Two examples are provided.
 Example 1 shows how to apply the functions on singel-pixel time series (Sentinel-1 VV and Landsat NDVI).
 Example 2 shows how to apply the functions to raster time series.

-## Example 1: Single-pixel example of the core concept (bayts function)
+## Example 1: Single-pixel example of the core bayts function

 Single-pixel example using a Sentinel-1 VV and Landsat NDVI time series, covering a deforestation event in 2016.
 (Source code: examples/bayts_pixel_example_v01.R)